wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

    <br /><br />

    BTW, the wrapping token can be revoked (just like any other token) to minimize risk of unauthorized access (especially in a "Break Glass" stop-loss action after a breach).

-   <strong>database</strong> contains SQL to 1- create the database, 2- populate with data, 3- define roles

-   * <strong>secure-service</strong> - a simulated 3rd party (mock) service that responds to calls authenticated by a static API key sent as the value to the <strong>X-Vault-Token</strong> HTTP header of the call.

-      The response is 200 from GET & LIST and 204 from POST, PUT, DELETE.

-   * <strong>trusted-orchestrator</strong> contains a <tt>Dockerfile</tt> used to build its container image and an <tt>entryfile.sh</tt> invoked when the service becomes active.
-It is the mechanism that launches applications and injects them with a Secret ID at runtime; typically something like Terraform, K8s, or Chef. ???
-See https://learn.hashicorp.com/tutorials/vault/secure-introduction#trusted-orchestrator

-   * <strong>vault-server</strong> contains a <tt>default.conf.template</tt> file which issues the "hello world!" response if API calls succeeded

-   Additionally, two services appears in the list of containers:

-   * <strong>app</strong> - "Web App" in the diagram

-   * <strong>app-healthy</strong> - a dummy service to block "docker compose up -d" from returning until all services are up & healthy